mrsamiam787/Power-Outage-Analysis-/README.md

-# Power-Outage-Analysis-
+# How Long Do Power Outages Last In The US
-This page goes into depth into my data analysis on power outage durations in the US
+This page goes into depth into my data analysis on power outage durations in the US.

 # Introduction